IenDonshin/LEVIATHAN_JP/README.md

 ```
 These command lines can only submit fixed values (contribution, punishment and power transfer).
 After modifying the code, use these command lines to test whether the experimental process can be completed smoothly.

+## How to Go Directly to a Specific Round

+Click on "Sessions", then "Create new session".
+Next, go to "Configure session" and check the box for "use_browser_bot".
+Please note that it defaults to jumping to round 3, but this can be modified.
+To finish, click the blue "Create" button.
+After all participant pages for the session have been opened, each one will automatically navigate to the specific round.